andrewsyc/Tomb-Raider-1-2-3-4-5-Map-viewer-and-levels/README.md

 # Tomb-Raider-1-2-3-4-Map-viewer-and-levels

-* Only Tested on Tomb Raider 1 Maps
+* Tested and working for all maps in repository.
-* Tomb Viewer is over 12 years old, seems to work ok mostly, just run it in the lowest mode and on fullscreen.
+* Tomb Viewer is over 12 years old, seems to work fine on Windows 10, just use in full screen mode.
 * Tomb Viewer uses '+' and '-' keys to move up or down (usally on the right side with the numpad keys), directional arrows to move around horizonatally.

 ### Instructions